What we’re doing today:

-- Choose to ride the bus one day a week.
-Use public transportation to go to work, shop, or take the kids to a fun attraction.
-Choosing transit over a car for your daily commute can save a person more than $9,700 per year, according to the American Public Transportation Association².
+- If you're not currently a transit rider, choose to ride the bus one day per week.
+Use public transportation to get to work, for a shopping trip or on a family outing.
+Choosing transit over a car for your daily commute can save a person thousands of dollars per year, according to the American Public Transportation Association.

 - Consolidate your trips.
 Plan ahead when you have errands to run, rather than doing them in multiple trips.
 If your friend or neighbor also has errands to run, ask them if they'd like to share the ride.